Jordyn Woods Catches Shade In New Instagram Snap, Tells Followers To ‘Take It Easy’

-Although it’s been months since Jordyn Woods was caught kissing Khloe Kardashian’s baby daddy and former boyfriend, Kylie Jenner’s former best friend is still getting a lot of flack about that incident.
+Although it’s been months since Jordyn Woods was caught kissing Khloe Kardashian’s baby daddy and former boyfriend, Tristan Thompson, Kylie Jenner’s former best friend is still getting a lot of flack about that incident.

-The top commenter on her Sunday Instagram share — captioned “take it easy” — called out the 21-year-old regarding her alleged hookup with Tristan Thompson back in February.
+The top commenter on her Sunday Instagram share — captioned “take it easy” — called out the 21-year-old regarding her alleged hookup with Thompson back in February.

 “Ya ok.. you stop kissing taken men,” she answered Jordyn on her post in the comments section.